-Here are some mind map book summaries.
+Here are some examples of mind mapping book summaries.
 I added a link to the source so you can view more map book summaries if you like.

-2 simple methods for mind mapping a book
+2 simple methods for mind mapping book summaries

 As you can see in the mind maps that I showed you, there are other people who create mind maps from books they read.
 You can do the same with your books as well.